dlamon1/metaData/README.md

   - Run npm run make to bundle an installation file

-    or
+OR

 - Download install files for mac and windows from this oneDrive: https://1drv.ms/u/s!An_zE6QPOPs3pkad_1RRcQJ7-hDo?e=qChzi1

 ## How to use